 “Because the mobile ecosystem is unregulated,” Simmons said.
 “Everyone in the industry must use the resources available to mitigate fraud and report those entities they identify as fraudulent.”

-For more information about mobile ad fraud detection tools available from Kochava, visit the Fraud Console and Traffic Verifier pages, or contact your Client Success Manager to enable Checksum.
+For more information about mobile ad fraud detection tools available from Kochava, visit the Fraud Console and Traffic Verifier pages, or contact your Client Success Manager to enable Install Authentication.